ANCS 350: Topics in Ancient Studies* – The Fall of Rome

 HIST 354: West African History

-HIST 355: Early Modern Women’s Voices
+HIST 355: Selected Topics in History* – Secular Art & Power in Byzantium, Early Modern Women’s Voices

 HIST 358: Art and Society in the Renaissance